storlak/PythonMiniProjects/003 - Dictionary/README.md

 🌟 How to use?

+### Searching a Word

+- Select first the language you want search.
-- Type any word in english in search boxes.
+- Type any word in selected language in search boxes.
-- Don't add "s", plural in the end of the word.
-Search returns null.
-- If you're searching a verb don't use "to". write "help" instead of "to help"
 - Use meaning, synonym, antonym to search the meaning, synonym and antonym of a word.
 - Use clear button to clear the search and explanation area.
 - Use copy button to copy your search result.
 - If you have any questions or suggestions use [Disccusions](https://github.com/storlak/PythonMiniProjects/discussions)

+### Avoid the following while searching!

+- Don't add "s", plural in the end of the word.
+Search returns null.
+- If you're searching a verb don't use "to". write "help" instead of "to help"

 🌟 Roadmap

 - Soon other languages will be added!
-- Script will be converted to an .exe file.
+- It will be converted to an .exe file.
-- Will try to convert the Dictionary to flatpak and update to flatpak repo.
+- D5L will be converted to flatpak and update to flatpak repo.
+- Deb package will be created.

 🌟 Contact Me for any suggestions!